brelrr/Jolimoi-Tech-Test/README.md

   * This question also have a second solution option this required only one table (artworks) grouping by Artist but some artworks has no linked artist

 * SQL Which artist is created the most artwork by total surface area?
-  * Here it is the most difficult issue faced cuz the data its not that easy to classify, is an artwok could be any shape and for that case I need to calculate every posible figure to get the surface, but did a something that posibibly pull it out
+  * Here it is the most difficult issue faced because the data its not that easy to classify, is an artwok could be any shape and for that case I need to calculate every posible figure to get the surface, so the disclaimer its im going to asume 3 types of shapes so I can calulate them

 * SQL : Did any artists have artwork acquired during their lifetime?
-  * I think this is kind of a tricky question because
+  * I think this is kind of a tricky question because I dont get that much this question, any artist acquired artwork during lifetime, what I did was just a corroboration on the years with the data

 * Please review the quality of the data, and present any issues
   * Artist Table: